nbasargin/fsarcamp/README.md

 - `HTERRA22Moisture`: Point-wise soil moisture ground measurements collected by the ground teams over specific fields
 - `HTERRA22Regions`: Region definitions and geocoding for the relevant fields (as polygons)

+### CROPEX 2025 (AgriROSE-L)

+Campaign focusing on agricultural crops and soil moisture with regular flights from April to July 2025.
+X-, C-, S-, and L-band are available, most dates have several baselines allowing tomography.
+Several fields have been monitored during the campaign with a focus on soil moisture and vegetation parameters.

+The data loaders are currently experimental and subject to change.

 # Notes

 This repository includes third party code obtained from `https://github.com/birgander2/PyRAT` to read RAT files.
 Third party code is located in the `fsarcamp/src/fsarcamp/ste_io` folder and is licensed under the MPL-2.0 license.

+# Changelog

+## v3.0.0-rc (work in progress)

+Added
+- Data loaders for the CROPEX 2025 campaign

+Breaking changes
+- GTC lookup tables loaders have been adjusted to support different types of geocoding lookup tables
+- Related geocoding functionality has been moved and adjusted
+- Some deprecated modules and functions were removed

+## v2.0.1
+First publicly available version of this package.
+Provides data loaders for the CROPEX 2014 and HTERRA 2022 campaigns.